IntersectAustralia/hcsvlab-docs/Galaxy.md

 ### Assumptions
 * You have a fresh CentOS machine.
 * You have a non-root user account on this machine with sudo privileges.
+We used "galaxy".
 * You are logged in as this user and are in the home directory.

 ### Setup